City of Maribyrnong

 According to Local Government Victoria, Maribyrnong has the second most ethnically diverse population in Victoria, with 40% of residents born outside Australia.

 Many of Maribyrnong's former industrial sites have been replaced by residential developments.
 New residents are generally more educated and higher income.
-Maribyrnong attracted new cultural groups.
-Its name comes from the nearby Maribyrnong River.

-Wards and councillors
+History

+The City of Maribyrnong was formed in 1994 from the merger of the City of Footscray and parts of the City of Sunshine.
+The name was taken from the Maribyrnong River, which forms the eastern and northern boundary of the LGA.